msobanjo/courseware/topics/traceroute/modules/introduction/README.md

 The three `RTT` columns display the round trip time (RTT) for your packet to reach that point and return to your computer.
 This is listed in milliseconds.
 There are three columns because the traceroute sends three separate signal packets.
-This is to display consistency, or a lack thereof, in the route
+This is to display consistency, or a lack thereof, in the route.
 ## Tasks
 ### Installation
-Traceroute is a tool used on Linux systems typically.
+Traceroute is a tool that is typically used on Linux systems.
-Windows uses a very similar tool called `tracert` that comes pre installed.
+Windows uses a very similar tool, called `tracert`, that comes pre-installed.
 #### Ubuntu/Debian
 ```bash
 sudo apt install -y traceroute